 Morning arrives and Lynne has already preempted that I wouldn’t be attending breakfast.
 I would much rather lay in bed for an extra hour than faff about getting a morning feed.
 So our romantic night away for two leads to Lynne dining alone at breakfast.
-Luckily for me, after Lynne consumes her own breakfast, she arranges with Mimi to have Bacon on Toast sent up to the room, lush.
+After Lynne consumes her own breakfast, she arranges with Mimi to have Bacon on Toast sent up to the room.
 Bags packed, and it’s time to checkout and return home to the girls.
 This stay was far too short, maybe next time we’ll stay a little longer and indulge in extra spa treatments.

 WOULD WE GO BACK

-I’m not impressed, why couldn’t I get to have a treatment and Mummy stay at home. (only 9 and the attitude of a stroppy teen already)
+I’m not impressed.
+Why couldn’t I get to have a treatment and Mummy stay at home?

 MATILDA (age 3) SAYS

-tip tip: keep an eye out on Corick House Hotel and Spa’s media pages for great midweek discounts.
+- keep an eye on Corick House Hotel and Spa’s media pages for fantastic midweek discounts.

 Corick House Hotel and Spa: www.corickcountryhouse.com